-Reports being upgraded to Cognos 10.2 that contain typed-in SQL (either in the report or in the FM model) may encounter this error if the typed-in SQL contains a SQL With clause, and isn't flagged as "Pass Through".
+Reports being upgraded to Cognos 10.2 that contain typed-in SQL (either in the report or in the FM model) can encounter this error if the typed-in SQL contains a With clause, and isn't flagged as "pass-through".

 ORA-32034: unsupported use of WITH clause

 Cognos 10.2 may try to take typed-in SQL that is flagged as "Native" (the default), and use it within a derived table so that we can make the database perform the joins required for the report.
 But if the typed-in SQL use the SQL With clause already, this will cause an error (since you can't nest derived tables).

 Cognos 10.2 using reports designed in previous versions of Cognos and running against an Oracle database.
 Similar errors are seen against other database that support derived tables, but have errors specific to those databases.